 Sufficient and Sustained State Funding Remains the Central Policy Priority of Michigan’s Public Universities

 The top policy priority of Michigan’s 15 public universities is for the state to provide sufficient, consistent, and sustained funding for institutional operations in order to mitigate tuition price escalation and keep college affordable for all students, especially those from low- and middle-income backgrounds.
-While all stakeholders play a role in financing a public college education—the federal government, states, institutions, and students and their families—the primary driver of higher tuition prices over the last several decades has been the state-to-student cost shift that has occurred as a result of state disinvestment in public higher education.
+While all stakeholders play a role in financing a public college education—the federal government, states, institutions, and students and their families—the primary driver of higher tuition prices over the last several decades has been the state-to-student cost shift that has occurred as a result of state disinvestment in operational support for its public universities.
 Modest increases in state operating support for Michigan’s 15 public universities since 2013 have helped alleviate increases in tuition prices.
-However, the state’s public universities received $193.5 million less from the state in 2020 than they did at the start of the prior administration in 2011, adjusting for inflation.
-State fiscal support for all postsecondary education in Michigan on a per-capita basis is only two-thirds of the national average.[i]
+However, the state’s public universities still received $380 million less from the state in FY 2023 than they did at the start of the prior administration in 2011, adjusting for inflation.

 - Increase state operating support for Michigan’s public universities to maintain college access and affordability.